tahczeban/surfs_up/README.md

 <img width="202" alt="dec_precipitation" src="https://user-images.githubusercontent.com/90135381/147968438-0714aad2-361d-433d-a666-06705aa417db.png">
 Figure 5: Stats of December Precipitation

 In conclusion, it can be ascertained that opening a year-round surf and shake shop at the beach would be a feasible business option.
 The average temperature variance was negligable (~4 deg) for the 2 most extreme months.
-Additionally, while the precipitation was more predominant in December, the amount was only by a small margin (~2).
+Additionally, while the precipitation was more predominant in December, the amount was only by a small margin (~2); thus, making Oahu, Hawaii an optimal location for the "surf 'n shake" shop.

 ***REFERENCES*** BSC, Google, StackOverflow, GitHub